alextech/interview_bms/README.md

 This way, client can generate commands and queries in a type-compatible format with the server.

+API controller does bare minimum to pass command details to command handler.
+This ensures no coupling to HTTP request for cases when input comes from other places, such as queues or CLI.

 ### EfCore connection
 ```
 dotnet ef migrations add Companies --project BC_Company/BMS.Company.Data --startup-project BMS.Api --context CompanyContext